FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 The Meetings Administrator advised that Limerick City and County Council was required to

-consider the nomination of 2 Members to the Hunt Museums’ Trust.--- 10
+consider the nomination of 2 Members to the Hunt Museums’ Trust.
+---
+10

 Proposed by Councillor Collins (M);